 In 2005 she began to cultivate her own artwork combining glass, copper and colorful paint enabling her to incorporate her separate materials into one medium.
 The repetition of ornamental designs and the wide spectrum of natural elements connect to the plant world in hidden and abstract ways.
 Pieces can be from 1 to 12 panels suspended and viewed from both sides.
 The finished product combines various processes with unique results.

 Karen designs and crafts her pieces at her studio in Sonoma County, California.
-She divides her time between her art and assisting her husband with their organic farm, where she derives a great deal of her inspiration.
+She divides her time between her art, animals, husband and their property, where she derives a great deal of her inspiration.